xuri/excelize-doc/en/sheet.md

 func (f *File) GetColWidth(sheet, col string) (float64, error)
 ```

-GetColWidth provides a function to get column width by given worksheet name and column index.
+GetColWidth provides a function to get the column width by given the worksheet name and column index.

 ## Get row height {#GetRowHeight}